Meet the Curriculum Leads

 Sue Hone

-Ko Sue Hōne tōku ingoa.
+Kia ora koutou, ko Sue Hōne tōku ingoa.

 I’m excited to be taking up the new role of Curriculum Lead (Early Years) in Whakatū (Nelson).
-I was a Head Teacher for 14 years with the Nelson Tasman Kindergartens.
-I was privileged to lead, support, and walk alongside teams through change and the establishment of initiatives that continue to uplift tamariki and their whānau.
+I was a head teacher for 14 years with the Nelson Tasman Kindergartens.
+I was privileged to lead, support and walk alongside teams through change and the establishment of initiatives that continue to uplift tamariki and their whānau.
 I’m excited to be a part of adorning our kaiako with knowledge so they can ensure our tamariki fly.

-Ma te huruhuru ka rere te manu
+Ma te huruhuru ka rere te manu.

-Adorn the bird with feathers so it can fly
+(Adorn the bird with feathers so it can fly.)

 Erina Tuhakaraina